PhilipGriffith/AHPy/README.md

 >>> capacity.add_children([cargo, passenger])
 ```

-Though the hierarchy now represents the decision problem, the target and global weights of the hierarchy have not been properly updated with their children's information *because we started with the highest level and worked downward*.
-We can see this discrepancy by viewing the `criteria` object's report:
+Though the hierarchy now represents the decision problem, the target and global weights of the hierarchy have not been properly updated with their children's information *due to the fact that we started with the highest level in the hierarchy and worked downward*.
+We can see an example of this discrepancy by viewing the `criteria` object's report:

 ```python
 >>> report = criteria.report(show=True)